fnagel/generic-gallery/Documentation/Configuration/Typoscript/Index.rst

 =======================

 Feel free to use the constant editor (go to: module template, root page, constant editor, beautyofcode) to edit this settings.
-Add a Typoscript template to overwrite these settings at any point in your sitetree(s).
+Add a TypoScript template to overwrite these settings at any point in your site tree(s).

 TypoScript Reference